grantcarthew/start-prototype/docs/design/design-records/dr-022-asset-branch-strategy.md

 - Adding new context configurations for common patterns
 - Iterating on examples based on user feedback

-Users control when they get updates (via `start update`), so they're not forced to take changes immediately.
+Users control when they get updates (via `start assets update`), so they're not forced to take changes immediately.
 The CLI binary remains tied to stable releases for safety.

 ## Related Decisions